- 1 What is Shock Hair Loss and Why Does It Occur?

 The picture below illustrates the state before hair transplant and shock loss in 15 days, 1 month, 3 months.

-Will My Natural Hair Fall Out After the Hair Transplant?
+Does My Natural Hair Fall Out After the Hair Transplant?

 Yes, there is such a possibility.
 Hair in telogen and catagen periods can fall out.
 Hair in this state would be lost anyway.
 Moreover, if the channels are opened with too wide punches, healthy hair may be damaged as well and fall out as a result